harbour/core/CONTRIBUTING.md

   6. Open a Pull Request
 - Make sure to use the same coding/formatting style as you find in the files you're modifying.
-The easiest way to achieve this is to use these commands to format the sources:
+The easiest way to achieve this is to use these commands to format the sources (use this with care - most existing sources are well-formatted, so make sure to only apply it to newly added or modified code sections)

         $ uncrustify -c <harbour_dir>/bin/harbour.ucf <source(.c|.h)>
         $ <harbour_dir>/bin/hbformat <source(.prg|.hb|.ch)>